mabdn/score-function-dfs/README.md

 ### `ScoreCalculation`

-This implements a strategy design pattern (`ILScoreCalculation`, `BILScoreCalculation`, `OBILScoreCalculation`) allowing developers to choose from different scoring strategies.
+This interface implements a strategy design pattern (`ILScoreCalculation`, `BILScoreCalculation`, `OBILScoreCalculation`) allowing developers to choose from different scoring strategies.
 The scoring strategies evaluate the quality of a path section based on various properties of the path.

-### `TriangulationFiltering`

-This class preprocesses the triangulation graph before the path planning starts.
-It removes triangles that are not plausible.

 ### `ForwardCheckingService`

-This class checks if a forward step in the DFS is allowed.
+This class ensures that the chosen paths are physically drivable.
 For example, it prevents turns that would be too sharp to drive.

 ## License